Teens talking about health disparities

 Why does health inequity matter in mental health treatment?

-Health inequities are reflected in differences in life expectancy, quality of life, rates of disease, disability, death, and access to health treatment, including mental health services.
-According to the American Psychiatric Association, racial/ethnic, gender, and sexual minorities often experience poor mental health outcomes due to several factors, including the inaccessibility of mental health services, the cultural stigma surrounding mental health, and a lack of awareness about mental health conditions.
+Health inequities result in differences in life expectancy, quality of life, rates of disease, disability, death, and access to health treatment—including mental health services.
+According to the American Psychiatric Association, racial, ethnic, gender, and sexual minorities often experience poor mental health outcomes due to several factors, including the inaccessibility of mental health services, the cultural stigma surrounding mental health, and a lack of awareness about mental health conditions.

-Although many racial/ethnic minority groups experience a similar prevalence of mental illness to white people, they're less likely to seek treatment, according to the National Institutes of Health.
-What's more, social inequality, discrimination, prejudice, and the COVID-19 pandemic have had profound impacts on minority health, especially in communities of color.
-Job loss, high mortality rates, and social distancing can take a significant toll on mental health, further exacerbating mental health disparities in vulnerable populations without adequate coping strategies.
+Although many racial and ethnic minority groups experience mental health issues to the same degree as White people, they’re less likely to seek treatment, according to the National Institutes of Health.
+What’s more, social inequality, discrimination, prejudice, and the COVID-19 pandemic have had profound impacts on minority health, especially in communities of color.
+During the height of the pandemic, job loss, high mortality rates, and social distancing took a disproportionate toll on minority groups’ mental health, further exacerbating mental health disparities in vulnerable populations.

 Healthcare disparities among minority youth are especially concerning.
 In a 2021 survey conducted by the Colorado School of Public Health’s Centers for American Indian & Alaska Native Health, over half of American Indian and Alaska Native respondents said that youth mental health services and substance abuse programs were critical needs, with 73 percent reporting that access to health insurance was also a critical need.

-In the pursuit of health equity, healthcare facilities must practice cultural competence to provide quality care.
+In the pursuit of health equity, healthcare facilities must practice cultural competency to provide quality care.
 Minority groups need clinicians who understand their lives, address population-specific healthcare needs, and offer inclusive services.
-By addressing minority and ethnic disparities, healthcare providers can build trusting relationships with individuals, encouraging them to utilize mental health services.
+By directly addressing marginalized peoples’ needs, healthcare providers can build trusting relationships with them and encourage them to utilize mental health services.

 How can we achieve health equity?